hsmrkulj/hsmrkulj/README.md

 clear junk code and not used classes from recent iterations

 To-dos for 2.0 (due December 2020):
-add Projects section (4th accordition)
+add Projects section (4th accordition),
-"beautify" the code
+"beautify" the code,
 styling improvement